awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cfn-customresource.md

       Ref: "NetworkStackName"
 ```

-## Replacing a Custom Resource During an Update<a name="w3ab2c21c10d156c19"></a>
+## Replacing a Custom Resource During an Update<a name="w3ab2c21c10d158c19"></a>

 You can update custom resources that require a replacement of the underlying physical resource\.
 When you update a custom resource in an AWS CloudFormation template, AWS CloudFormation sends an update request to that custom resource\.
 If the custom resource requires a replacement, the new custom resource must send a response with the new physical ID\.
 When AWS CloudFormation receives the response, it compares the `PhysicalResourceId` between the old and new custom resources\.
 If they are different, AWS CloudFormation recognizes the update as a replacement and sends a delete request to the old resource\.
-For a step\-by\-step walkthrough of this process, see Stack Updates\.
+For a step\-by\-step walkthrough of this process, see [Stack Updates](template-custom-resources-sns.md#crpg-walkthrough-stack-updates)\.

 Note the following: